Skip to main content

 2. Clients

-If you would like to find out more about the clients, you can do so here.
+👉 If you would like to learn more about the right client setup, you can do so here.

 3. Members / Team

-• Member: Can use the platform, including editing, creating and deleting reports, but with limited access to certain settings.
+-> Can use the platform, including creating, editing, and deleting reports, but has limited access to certain settings.

-• Visitor: Has read-only access and cannot make any changes.
+-> Has view-only access and cannot make any changes.

 Did this answer your question?